instana/nginx-tracing/README.md

 ## Prerequisites

-A `docker-compose` and a Maven (`mvn`) installation running on your machine.
+A `docker-compose` installation running on your machine.
 This demo has been created and tested on Mac OS X with `docker-compose` and `docker-machine`.

 ## Configure